geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 ---

 # Overview
+This paper: to outline an emerging challenge in repository metadata and users' discovery of repository content

 Exploring issues when levels of 'authority of assertion' are lacking or are uncertain

 - Emergence of increasingly fluid, distributed, and fragmented scholarly objects